The Triple Crown

 • This speaks for itself.
 Learning classical Chinese is not a skill to be “mastered” in one year, or even ten.
 Like medicine, it is the life-long refinement of an art that only gets better over years of practice.
 We all must learn from and with each other.

-Course Dates: Foundations 2025-2026
+Foundations 2025-2026

 September 11